minio/docs/source/operations/deployments/k8s-deploy-minio-tenant-on-kubernetes.rst

    :local:
    :depth: 1

-.. cond:: openshift

-   This procedure documents deploying a MinIO Tenant through OpenShift 4.7+ using the OpenShift Web Console and the MinIO Kubernetes Operator.
+This procedure documents deploying a MinIO Tenant using the MinIO Operator.

-.. cond:: k8s and not openshift

-   This procedure documents deploying a MinIO Tenant onto a stock Kubernetes cluster using the MinIO Operator Console.

 .. screenshot temporarily removed